Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - 1/2 cup capsicum/bell pepper, finely chopped

-- 1/4 tsp red chili powder, store bought-available in Indian stores
+- 1/4 teaspoon red chili powder, store-bought (available in Indian stores)

-- 1 tsp subzi or curry masala, store bought-available in Indian stores
+- 1 teaspoon subzi or curry masala, store-bought (available in Indian stores)

-- 1/2 tsp or more salt, as per taste
+- 1/2 teaspoon or more salt, as per taste

 - Wash fenugreek leaves.
-Pat dry them.
+Pat them dry.
 They should be completely dry.
-Otherwise, they may give bitter taste to the curry.
+Otherwise, they may give the curry a bitter taste.
 Chop them.
 Keep aside.

 - Heat oil in a pan.
 Throw in chopped onions.
 Saute them till golden.
 Add chopped capsicum.
 Continue stir-frying till capsicum becomes tender.
-It may take about 1-2 minutes on high fire.
+It may take about 1 to 2 minutes on high fire.

 - Add chopped tomatoes.
 No need to add water in this curry.
 Continue cooking the veggies till they become mushy and dry.
-It may take about 5-6 minutes over medium fire.
+It may take about 5 to 6 minutes over medium fire.

 - Now add chopped fenugreek leaves.
-Stir cook for 2-3 minutes on low fire or till the leaves give out nice aroma.
+Stir-cook for 2 to 3 minutes on low fire or till the leaves give out a nice aroma.
 By this time, the content becomes almost dry.

 - Add subzi/curry masala powder, red chili powder, and salt.
 Mix well.
-Let the fire be very low.
+Keep the fire very low.
 Add sugar.
-Stir cook for a few seconds.
+Stir-cook for a few seconds.
 Turn off the fire.

-- Fenugreek leaves and mixed vegetables curry is ready to serve.
-Serve hot curry with roti, chapati, phulka, or with any type of flatbread.
+- The fenugreek leaf and mixed vegetable curry is ready to serve.
+Serve the hot curry with roti, chapati, phulka, or with any type of flatbread.